FaustoS88/Token2022_Creator/README.md

 - Metadata creation and initialization
 - Token minting with customizable supply
 - Authority management (mint, metadata, metadata-pointer)
-- Automatic/custom compute unit price adjustment
+- Automatic/custom compute unit price adjustment with dynamic retry logic
 - CSV export for wallet and token information
+- **Professional logging with [Winston](https://www.npmjs.com/package/winston)** (all CLI output is now managed by Winston, with timestamps and log levels)

 ## Prerequisites